 Our foraging courses near Hebden Bridge, Calderdale are a journey through the season and the senses.
 We focus on getting to know the land and its wild food in a deep, immersive way that makes it easy to continue learning, gathering and cooking at home.

-Note: Our 2020 Autumn foraging courses will be going ahead as planned based on current government guidance on Covid-19.
+Note: Our 2020 Autumn foraging courses are going ahead as planned based on current government guidance on Covid-19.
 To ensure social distancing can be observed, group sizes will be smaller and tutors will demonstrate cooking methods rather than participants preparing food in groups.
 Read more about this here.

 Full Day Foraging Courses including wild feast (10.30-3.30)